happykhan/qualibact/docs/index.md

 - **Generic vs. Specific Tradeoff:** While the generic approach is broadly applicable, it may miss species-specific quality nuances or lineage-level exceptions.

 ## Citation
-If you use GenomeQC, please cite the following:
+If you use QualiBact, please cite the following:
 > Alikhan, NF.
-GenomeQC: A comprehensive bacterial genome quality assessment tool.
-Available at: [https://github.com/happykhan/genomeqc](https://github.com/happykhan/genomeqc) (Accessed: [insert date]).
+Species specific quality control of bacterial de novo genome assemblies using QualiBact.
+Available at: [https://github.com/happykhan/qualibact](https://github.com/happykhan/qualibact) (Accessed: [insert date]).